magento/devdocs/guides/v2.1/ext-best-practices/extension-coding/security-performance-data-bp.md

 ### Always encrypt sensitive data or configurations
   Never store sensitive information in clear text within a resource that might be accessible to another control sphere.
 This type of information should be encrypted or otherwise protected.

-### Avoid running unneeded logic
+### Avoid unnecessary logic execution

-  Make sure that you never run some code that it won't be used in the next step. <br><br>
+  Make sure that you never run some code that it won't be used in the next step.

   Check the below example where we always get the `customerId` and `storeId`, but we're not always going to use them.

 #### Example